 Read: It’s science: Attachment is key to raising emotionally healthy children

 When you’ve set them up for success and you’ve given them a lot of empathy, and they still aren’t listening, remember not to negotiate.
-Sometimes it is best to simply state, “I have said we can’t go to the park right now.
+Sometimes it is best to simply state, “I have said we can’t read books right now because we’ve already read two and it’s now time to go to sleep.
 I know you’re sad.
 I am not going to talk about this anymore.”
 Entering into a power struggle will only make matters worse.
 As a last resort, take a timeout.

 More often than not, I have found that the most difficult behaviour arises when I’m preoccupied or rushed.
 Sometimes dropping or postponing what’s on my to-do list, being present and getting some fresh air solves everything.
 Being outside has a way of regulating both parents and children alike.

 When possible, waiting for the emotional storm to pass can be the best course of action.
+Stay calm, take a deep breath, and simply wait.
 The crying will end and simply being there and loving a toddler through their big feelings is the quickest way through it.

 In conclusion